 Despite its close proximity to both Manhattan and Queens, getting to and from Roosevelt Island has always been something of a challenge.

-Enter the aerial tramway: flying in 250 feet above the East River, the tram began operation in 1976 and connects Manhattan to Roosevelt Island.
-For a decade, it was the only commuter service aerial tramway in the country (a second was built in Portland, Oregon in 2006).
+Enter the aerial tramway: flying in from Manhattan at 250 feet above the East River, the tram began operation in 1976.
+Although it was really intended as a “temporary” solution until the subway connection could be completed, it still connects Manhattan to Roosevelt Island today, even after the subway station finally opened in 1989.
+For a decade, it was the only commuter service aerial tramway in the country (a second was built in Portland, Oregon, in 2006).

 The aging system was overhauled in 2010, and now runs new cars on a regular daily schedule.

 Visit New York State with Atlas Obscura Trips